github/docs/content/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups.md

 New self-hosted runners are automatically assigned to the default group, and can then be moved to another group.

-1. In the {% if currentVersion == "free-pro-team@latest" %}_Runners_{% else %}_Self-hosted runners_{% endif %} section of the settings page, locate the current group of the runner you want to move and expand the list of group members.
+1. In the {% if currentVersion == "free-pro-team@latest" %}"Runners"{% else %}"Self-hosted runners"{% endif %} section of the settings page, locate the current group of the runner you want to move and expand the list of group members.
     ![View runner group members](/assets/images/help/settings/actions-org-runner-group-members.png)
 1. Select the checkbox next to the self-hosted runner, and then click **Move to group** to see the available destinations.
     ![Runner group member move](/assets/images/help/settings/actions-org-runner-group-member-move.png)